-The trouble of introducing the coaching of Jawi script or khat calligraphy in faculties has to turn out to be a warm difficulty, as it is going through vehement opposition through the non-Malay-Muslims, mainly the ethnic Chinese.
-While I, no matter being a Chinese Christian, help to teach Jawi script for each person, it ought to be carefully applied and promoted by way of taking the sensitivity of the non-Malay-Muslims into account.
+The trouble of introducing Jawi script or khat calligraphy in faculties has to turn out to be a warm difficulty, as it is going through vehement opposition through the non-Malay-Muslims, mainly the ethnic Chinese.
+While I, no matter being a Chinese Christian, help teach Jawi script for each person, it ought to be carefully applied and promoted by taking the sensitivity of the non-Malay-Muslims into account.

 The non-Malay-Muslim Jawi-phobia

 I might say that the concern of the non-Malay-Muslims closer to Jawi is a result of mistrust and lack of knowledge among races/ethnicities and non secular communities, out of Barisan Nasional’s (BN) many years of rule, especially after the May 13 incident, which had a long-lasting effect.
 The non-Malay-Muslims are commonly ignorant about Jawi writing, mistaking it as Arabic language or maybe Javanese language, at the same time as it is genuinely “Arabic script for writing Malay language.”
 While the Malay language was written in Jawi script up to the Nineteen Sixties for a regular reason, the concept of writing Malay in Latin script (referred to as “Rumi” in Malay) emerged because of the arrival of Portuguese, Dutch, and British colonial powers.

 It becomes in 1966 that the then-training minister Khir Johari abolished the Jawi script from obligatory teaching in schools, which led to a decline of its usage, and no longer all literate Malay-Muslims are capable of reading and write Jawi considering that then.
 Currently, the usage of the Jawi script is especially for “Islamic functions” along within mosques and Islamic colleges, though there are some non-Malay-Muslim Jawi enthusiasts as nicely.